Student Learning Outcomes

 to participate in our global community.

-- Students choose appropriate form(s) of expression to effectively communicate with
+- Students choose appropriate form(s) of expression to effectively communicate with audiences from different backgrounds and perspectives.

 - Students defend their positions making reference to diverse perspectives.